info201b-au2022/social-media-stress/docs/p01-proposal.md

 We hope the results from this research can be used to better guide and improve the experience people get on social media.

 #### Limitations
 When working with social media datasets, one main limitation we have to consider is that social media platforms are often filled with duplicate, fake profiles.
 There’s essentially no limit to the number of accounts a person can have, provided that they have a different form of contact to set up the account.
 Moreover, because the dataset we have is essentially from various Reddit threads, the methods used to identify stress are limited to key words and subreddits titled as “anxiety”, “ptsd”, “assistance,” etc. There may be greater amounts of stress shown from other categories of Reddit communities, yet, our dataset is limited to a certain extent.
 It’s also sometimes in a person’s self-interest to exaggerate when they’re using social media as a venting mechanism, which can cause the algorithm to detect more stress than the person actually has.

-Lastly, it’s important to note that the data we obtained comes only from Reddit, and our conclusions from this can’t be directly generalized to other social media sites as well.
+A limitation that we have associated with our topic in general is that the data we are able to draw from is not naturally occuring or quantifiable with numbers.
+All the data we draw has to go through natural language processing or human analysis of words and thus can be subjective or dependent on the method that was used to train a machine learning model.
+This means that it is inherently more difficult for us to apply the results of the datasets we choose and also limits the amount of datasets that are useful to us as opposed to a topic like greenhouse gas emissions from cars.

 #### References
 1. Bhatia, Ruchi.
 “Stress Analysis in Social Media.”
 Kaggle, 2 July 2021, https://www.kaggle.com/datasets/ruchi798/stress-analysis-in-social-media?resource=download&amp;select=dreaddit-train.csv.
 2. “How Different Generations Use Social Media-and What This Means for Your Business.”
 Sprout Social, 22 July 2021, https://sproutsocial.com/insights/guides/social-media-use-by-generation/.
 3. Marantz, Andrew.
 “Reddit and the Struggle to Detoxify the Internet.”
 The New Yorker, 12 Mar.
 2018, https://www.newyorker.com/magazine/2018/03/19/reddit-and-the-struggle-to-detoxify-the-internet.
 4. Watson, Amy.
 “News Consumption on Social Media U.S. by Generation 2022.”
 Statista, 18 Aug.
 2022, https://www.statista.com/statistics/1124159/us-generational-social-media-news/.
+5. J. Wang, K. Fu, C.T.
+Lu, “SOSNet: A Graph Convolutional Network Approach to Fine-Grained Cyberbullying Detection,” Proceedings of the 2020 IEEE International Conference on Big Data (IEEE BigData 2020), December 10-13, 2020.
+6. WASSA-2017 Shared Task on Emotion Intensity.
+Saif M. Mohammad and Felipe Bravo-Marquez.
+In Proceedings of the EMNLP 2017 Workshop on Computational Approaches to Subjectivity, Sentiment, and Social Media (WASSA), September 2017, Copenhagen, Denmark.
+7. Saha, Sourav.
+“Students Anxiety and Depression Dataset.”
+Kaggle, 12 Nov.
+2022, https://www.kaggle.com/datasets/sahasourav17/students-anxiety-and-depression-dataset.